 Biologics for treating severe asthma: Reslizumab, Benralizumab, Mepolizumab and Omalizumab

-Three Rapid Uptake Products from the 2019/20 programme will continue through 2020/21:
+Three Rapid Uptake Products from the 2019/20 programme continued throughout 2020/21:

-- HeartFlow FFRCT – analysis which creates a 3D model of the coronary arteries to help clinicians to rapidly diagnose patients with suspected coronary artery disease from coronary CT angiography
+- HeartFlow FFRCT – analysis which creates a 3D model of the coronary arteries to help clinicians to rapidly diagnose patients with suspected coronary artery disease from coronary CT angiography.